 Prohibition has not been around long in human history — only since the early 20th Century.
 It’s made the demand for Prohibited alcohol, later replaced by marijuana, increase.
 And Prohibition made organized crime pay, everywhere.
-As of 2017, eight of the fifty United States have repealed Prohibition of marijuana.
+As of mid-2018, ten of the fifty United States have repealed Prohibition of marijuana.
 And more than half of the population of the United States now live in a state where medical marijuana is legal again.
 But alas!
 Minnesota, once a leader is currently a laggard when it comes to Liberty and marijuana Prohibition.

 What to do if seized, searched, arrested, charged with a marijuana crime in Minnesota?
 Considering the serious, lifelong consequences, it’s essential to have a good lawyer experienced in marijuana defense advising and advocating on your behalf.
 You’ll want the right lawyer.
 You deserve the best defense.